 The recent killing of 19 students and two teachers at Robb Elementary School in Uvalde, Texas, as well as a nationwide increase in violent incidents at schools, continue to bring attention to school safety challenges.
 State lawmakers are tasked with considering how to prevent, mitigate, and respond to acts of school violence.

-Several states have considered legislation regarding who can and cannot carry firearms on school grounds, including, in some states, school employees.
-Others have considered legislation related school safety officers, requiring or providing funding for emergency drills and school safety plans, funding for structural or technology-related safety measures, and expanding mental health services in schools.
-For an overview of state and federal action on school safety in 2018, consult this legisbrief.
+Several states have considered legislation regarding who can and cannot carry firearms on school grounds.
+In some states, this may include school employees.
+Others have considered legislation related to staffing school safety officers, requiring or providing funding for emergency drills and school safety plans, structural or technology-related safety measures funding, and expanding mental health services to students and employees in schools.

-Click on the graphic to see a full, interactive graphic on school safety legislation.
+Click on the graphic below to see a full, interactive database on school safety legislation since 2018.